-It was built for the 2007 Solar Decathlon by a team of over 800 students and faculty, and was designed to provide a tangible example of sustainable design and energy strategies that are relevant to our climate in Pennsylvania.
+It was built for the 2007 Solar Decathlon by a team of more than 800 students and faculty, and was designed to provide a tangible example of sustainable design and energy strategies that are relevant to our climate in Pennsylvania.
 The home was first assembled at Penn State and engineered for transport to Washington, D.C.
-During the decathlon, thousands of visitors toured the competing homes while the student teams used their homes to score points in ten decathlon contests including architecture, engineering, lighting, and marketability.
-The Penn State team scored fourth place overall in the field of 20 international universities.
-At the close of the decathlon, students disassembled MorningStar Pennsylvania and transported it back to Penn State University, where it stands permanently for the benefit of the State College and Penn State Communities.
+During the decathlon, thousands of visitors toured the competing homes while the student teams used their homes to score points in 10 decathlon contests including architecture, engineering, lighting and marketability.
+The Penn State team scored fourth place in the field of 20 international universities.
+At the close of the decathlon, students disassembled MorningStar Pennsylvania and transported it back to Penn State, where it stands permanently for the benefit of the State College and Penn State Communities.

 The MorningStar home is located at the Sustainability Experience Center on Penn State's University Park Campus (see map here).